Carousel (advertisement): Release and reception

 The release of Carousel was a huge success.
 In just over two weeks, it had been viewed over half a million times, with visitors to the minisite spending an average of 5m20s watching the film.
 Of these, 50 percent used one or more of the interactive features of the site.
-A number of celebrities commented on the quality of the ad; actor Ashton Kutcher pointed followers of his Twitter account to it, and hip hop artist Kanye West referred to it as "hands down the best video of the year", Media publications made comparisons between Carousel and the opening scenes of the 2008 film The Dark Knight, in which criminals wearing clown masks rob a bank under instructions from The Joker.Geier, Thom; "'Dark Knight'-inspired short film 'Carousel' – who needs the Joker when you've got evil clowns?", Entertainment Weekly, April 18, 2009.
-Retrieved September 22, 2009.
+A number of celebrities commented on the quality of the ad; actor Ashton Kutcher pointed followers of his Twitter account to it, and hip hop artist Kanye West referred to it as "hands down the best video of the year".

-In June 2009, Philips collaborated with hip hop artist 50 Cent on the music video for his single "Ok You're Right". the video begins by zooming into a Philips 21:9 LCD television, and contains footage from Carousel, as well as scenes of 50 Cent dressed as one of the robbers.
+In June 2009, Philips collaborated with hip hop artist 50 Cent on the music video for his single "Ok You're Right".
+The video begins by zooming into a Philips 21:9 LCD television, and contains footage from Carousel, as well as scenes of 50 Cent dressed as one of the robbers.
 The video was directed by Chris Romero, and featured 150 listeners of radio station Hot 97 as extras.

 Carousel received much critical acclaim from within the advertising industry.
 Editors of the trade journal Boards said of the piece: "Technically, the stillness contrasted with the implied sound and fury is eerily fascinating, while the muffled sound design gives subtle, grim contextual cues.
 Masterful stuff."
 Early indications at the Cannes Lions International Advertising Festival, the industry's most prestigious awards ceremony,Agarwal, Sapna; "Indian entries, registrations to Cannes Lions see a drop", Business Standard, June 19, 2009.
 Retrieved September 12, 2009. were that, with few stand-out televised candidates, the winner of the Film Grand Prix was likely to be an internet or viral film.
 As such, Carousel was pipped as a contender in both the Film and Cyber categories.
 Other potential winners in the Film category included Fate for Nike-brand sportswear, House of Cards for the homelessness charitable organisation Shelter, and Secrets and Lies for Levi's-brand jeans.
 In the Cyber category, Carousels prime competition was believed to be the Whopper Sacrifice campaign for Burger King.
 The 22 members of the awarding jury unanimously voted Carousel the winner for the Grand Prix in the Film category, and the winner of a Silver award in the Cyber category.